Vontei/notes/week02/02-exercises/js-match-maker/README.md

 # JavaScript Match Maker!

-GOAL: Solidify understanding of JavaScript functions, conditionals, booleans, and data structures.
-Practice your problem solving skills.
+GOAL: Solidify understanding of JavaScript functions, conditionals, booleans, and data structures and practice your problem solving skills by creating a fun program to match students with mentors.

 ## Setup